-were too high.
-This view, although it has turned out to be wrong58, was not at all absurd initially59, even if the risks were overestimated60.
+It was obviously, in part, the concern that maintaining its exposure to Argentina, not to speak of increasing it, would have been in contradiction with the proper safeguarding of Fund resources required by LIA policy.
+In the IMF's view Argentina entailed risks that were too high.
+This view, although it has turned out to be wrong, was not at all absurd initially, even if the risks were overestimated.
 The problem is not the fact that the Fund sought to safeguard its resources, which is understandable, but rather that it has not been consistent across countries in its efforts to do so.
 Moreover, it seems clear that there was an intention of "punishing" Argentina, probably as a means of generating a demonstration effect on other potential defaulters.

-If Argentina was an unacceptable risk, so was Uruguay in 2003, when the Fund endorsed a debt restructuring that was probably too "investor friendly", implying the need for the IMF to maintain or even increase exposure during a long period61.
-Besides, even if the Fund had provided net lending to Argentina in 2002, the country's exposure would have still been below several other cases of exceptional access62 (in percent of quota).
+If Argentina was an unacceptable risk, so was Uruguay in 2003, when the Fund endorsed a debt restructuring that was probably too "investor friendly", implying the need for the IMF to maintain or even increase exposure during a long period.
+Besides, even if the Fund had provided net lending to Argentina in 2002, the country's exposure would have still been below several other cases of exceptional access. (in per cent of quota).
 It is also legitimate to ask whether LIA policy should be different in the cases of "catastrophes" as opposed to "grave but not extreme" economic crises.
 If there is a need for a LIA policy tailored for low-income countries, there might be a need for a LIA policy tailored to middle-income countries under extreme circumstances.
 The latter, in contrast to the former, have access to the international capital markets, which adds and additional layer of complexity, unlike in the case of low-income countries, where most debt is owed to the IFIs themselves.
 In the end, questions such as this reinforce the perception that LIA policy cannot and should not be "parameterized" beyond some easily agreed-on principles.
 It is by essence highly judgmental.
-Not least because those that have to implement it are human beings, after all, and this may play a role63.
+Not least because those that have to implement it are human beings, after all, and this may play a role.49

 For example, in the case of Argentina, in mid-November 2002 the government decided that it would not make payments due to the IMF and the World Bank.
 The reason was that Argentina only had around 300 million dollars in reserves over and above the maturing amounts owed to the IFIs, and would be in a very vulnerable situation when, in May 2003, the presidential elections were going to be held.
-Consequently, the Argentine government requested for an extension of the repurchase schedule, but the IMF (Koehler) was not willing to accept such a request (even though it was only a rollover, strictly speaking).
-In the end, it was pressured to do so by the US Treasury and the G7, and an suffered because of its sins.....Argentina had to pay for what it had done".
+Consequently, the Argentine Government requested for an extension of the repurchase schedule, but the IMF (Koehler) was not willing to accept such a request (even though it was only a rollover, strictly speaking).
+In the end, it was pressured to do so by the United States Treasury and the G-7, and an IMF "transitional" programme was approved in January 2003, that took into account the upcoming presidential elections.
+Would the IMF have lent to Argentina if it had been a technocratic institution with full independence and isolated from political pressures?
+Probably not, and this fact is very much related to the uselessness of trying to establish in too precise terms the conditions of access to IMF financing.
+It is simply contradictory with the inevitable political character of the Fund as an institution.